lupyuen/lupyuen.github.io/src/tcc.md

 _So simple?
 Unbelievable!_

-OK actually we'll hit more Format Patterns as TCC Compiler emits various Error and Warning Messages.
+OK actually we'll hit more Format Patterns as TCC Compiler emits various __Error and Warning Messages__.
 But it's a good start!

 Later our Zig Wrapper will have to parse meticulously all kinds of C Format Strings.
 Or we do the [__parsing in C__](https://github.com/marler8997/ziglibc/blob/main/src/printf.c#L32-L191), compiled to WebAssembly.